-Our annual goodwill impairment test for the year ended December 31, 2010 resulted in no goodwill impairment.
+Our annual goodwill impairment test for the year ended December 31, 2011 resulted in no goodwill impairment.
 Although our analysis regarding the fair value of goodwill indicates that it exceeds its carrying value, materially different assumptions regarding the future performance of our business could result in goodwill impairment losses.
-We recorded trade name impairment charges of \$190.0 million and \$179.8 million in 2009 and 2008, respectively.
-The impairment charges were triggered principally by lower projected net sales as a result of general economic conditions in 2009 and 2008 and in 2008 an increase in the discount factor that was in effect on the measurement data.
-The effects of the impairments did not result in any other charges to goodwill, other intangible assets or long-lived assets.
+We recorded a trade name impairment charge of \$190.0 million in 2009.
+The impairment charge was triggered principally by lower projected net sales as a result of general economic conditions in 2009.
+The effects of the impairment did not result in any other charges to goodwill, other intangible assets or long-lived assets.
 See "Notes to Consolidated Financial Statements."